 Semester-long special student projects and initiatives.
 The EMA Human Rights Cultural/Film festival is a highlight of these activities.
 It is organised every year by a group of students on the occasion of Human Rights Day.

 The field trip is a trademark of EMA and has been organised by Mag.
 Marijana Grandits (from the Ludwig Boltzmann Institute of Human Rights at the University of Vienna) for years, first in Bosnia and Herzegovina (1998-2003) and then in Kosovo since 2004.
 This study trip aims to provide insights into the practical tasks, difficulties, and expectations human rights officers face in the field, and to get a better understanding of the situation in a post-conflict country.

 The field trip usually takes place in mid-January and comprises visits to international organisations as well as local and regional nongovernmental organizations working on human rights issues, such as property claims, torture related questions, legal advice, women’s rights, democratic elections, free media and children’s rights.
 Students stay with host families and are required to participate in all activities and events organised by the EMA academic staff, external facilitators from the EU and other experts.
-The field trip is included in the tuition fees.

 During the EMA second semester students relocate to one of the 42 participating universities to follow courses in an area of specialisation of their own choice and to undertake personal supervised research finalised in the writing of their master‘s thesis.
 In the second semester, students must take at least two courses for a total of 9 ECTS credits.
 The second semester mark accounts for the 15% of the master’s final mark.